FdSc Health and Wellbeing in Society

 - Applying psychology to health and social care practices

-- Practitioner-based enquiry
+- Practitioner enquiry in action

 - Therapeutic interventions and interpersonal communication